p2004a/ivona_speech/README.md

 -----

 You need to install gstreamer python3 bindings in your system.
+The spelling fixer requires libaspell installed.
-For example in Ubuntu or debian:
+For example in Ubuntu or debian you can install them with:

-    $ sudo apt install python3-gst-1.0
+    $ sudo apt install python3-gst-1.0 libaspell-dev

 Set up python3 virtual env and install dependencies.